YDRen001/Demeter/README.md

 **Figure**: The plotted figures by MATLAB code.

 LoRa folder includes the code run on underground LoRa devices buried in soil.
+It is designed for how to modify the phase shifter value to adjust the linear polarization of the transmitter.